-Browse our interactive Q2 FY21 financial results booklet here.
+Browse our interactive Q4 and full FY21 financial results booklet here.

 Sappi Limited has received 'Prime' status under the ISS-oekom Corporate Rating.